 Nappies - Disposable vs Reusable

 A hot topic for debate, but cloth nappies do have a lot to offer in terms of sustainability, comfort and cost.
+A disposable nappy can take around 500 years to decompose*.
 Did you know that a child can use in excess of 5000 disposable nappies in their early years as opposed to just a handful of cloth nappies.
+On average, you could save around £1475 when opting for reusables*.
 Cloth nappies will last for years making them cheaper in the long run and of course, they can be reused on younger siblings, another saving all round, but don’t just take it from us, take a look at the Baba and Boo collection to see for yourself if the facts don’t get you, the designs will.

 It’s easy to reach for a multipack of plastic bowls for ease when out shopping but with a little research, bamboo bowls are a great alternative to plastic as each item is made from a single piece of bamboo so no need for glue or adhesives.
 Also, when it comes to leftovers, you can reduce the need for plastic Tupperware by using reusable food wraps that will keep your food fresh until snack time.